syslog-ng

 (Optional) To get detailed metrics and analytics about the traffic that flows through the host, instrument your syslog-ng configuration as follows:

 Note You can use Axolet with an un-instrumented syslog-ng configuration file, but that limits available metrics to host statistics (for example, disk, memory, queue information).
-You won’t access data about the actual traffic flowing through the host.
+You won’t be able to access data about the actual traffic flowing through the host.
 To collect traffic-related metrics, instrument configuration withmetrics-probe()

 stanzas.
 The example below shows how to instrument the configuration to highlight common macros such as$HOST